atomone-hub/atom.one/content/english/terms.md

 - **Revocation of Access:** You must cease using the Interface if the operator informs you that you are no longer permitted to use it.
 - **Compliance:** You are required to adhere to the Acceptable Use and Content Standards at all times.

-## 5\.
-Acceptable Use and Content Standards
+## **5\.** **Acceptable Use and Content Standards**

 By using the Interface, you agree to adhere to the following conditions, ensuring your use of AtomOne’s Services remains lawful, respectful, and does not compromise the integrity of the decentralized governance process:

 1. **Legal Compliance:**

    1. **Prohibited Activities:** You must not use the Services to engage in any illegal activities, such as transmitting content that is defamatory, fraudulent, harassing, abusive, or otherwise in violation of the law.
 If it is determined that you have broken the law, your access will be revoked immediately.
 This includes activities related to money laundering, illegal gambling, financing of terrorism, or any other criminal or illegal activity.
    2. **Regional Restrictions:** Your access to AtomOne’s Services may be restricted based on your jurisdiction or geographic location.
-You may not use the Service if you are located in a country subject to U.S. government sanctions or that has been designated by the U.S. government as a “terrorist supporting” country.
-   3. **Prohibited Use by U.S. Persons, Restricted Persons and Restricted Territories:** The Interface, Services, and any other features offered or made available are not intended for use by U.S. Persons or Restricted Persons, and any such use is strictly prohibited.
-U.S. Persons include any natural person or legal entity who resides, is located, is incorporated, or has a registered office in the United States of America.
+   3. **Prohibited Use by Restricted Persons:** The Interface, Services, and any other features offered or made available are not intended for use by Restricted Persons, and any such use is strictly prohibited.
 Restricted Persons those located in or a citizen, resident of or those having registered office in any state, country, territory or other jurisdiction in which the use of AtomOne’s Services would be illegal or otherwise violate any applicable law (a “Restricted Territory”).
-   4. **Restricted Territories**: Including, but not limited to, Afghanistan, Algeria, Balkans, Bangladesh, Barbados, Belarus, Bulgaria, Burkina Faso, Burma (Myanmar), Cameroon, China, Croatia, Central African Republic, Congo (Democratic Republic), Crimea Region of Ukraine, Cuba, Ethiopia, Gibraltar, Haiti, Iran, Iraq, Jamaica, Lebanon, Libya, Mali, Mozambique, Nigeria, North Korea, Philippines, Russia/Ukraine, Senegal, Somalia, South Africa, South Sudan, Syria, Tanzania, Turkey (Turkiye), Tunisia, Uganda, United Arab Emirates, United States, Venezuela, Vietnam, West Bank, Yemen, and Zimbabwe or any jurisdictions in which the sale of cryptocurrencies are prohibited, restricted or unauthorized in any form or manner whether in full or in part under the laws, regulatory requirements or rules in such jurisdiction; or any state, country, or region that is subject to sanctions enforced by the United States, such as the Specially Designated Nationals and Blocked Persons List (“SDN List”) and Consolidated Sanctions List (“Non-SDN Lists”), the United Kingdom, or the European Union (collectively, “Restricted Territories”).
-Restricted Territories are subject to change.
+   4. **Restricted Territories**: Including, but not limited to, Afghanistan, Algeria, Bangladesh, Belarus, Central African Republic, Congo (Democratic Republic), Cuba, Egypt, Haiti, Iran, Iraq, Lebanon, Libya, Morocco, Mozambique, Myanmar (Burma), Nepal, Nigeria, North Korea, Pakistan, Russia, Senegal, Somalia, South Sudan, Syria, Tanzania, Tunisia, Uganda, Venezuela, Yemen, and Zimbabwe or any jurisdictions where the use of AtomOne’s services would be illegal, prohibited, restricted, or unauthorized in whole or in part under applicable laws, regulations, or rules.
    5. **VPN and Anonymization Tools:** The use of virtual private networks (VPNs) or any other privacy or anonymization tools or techniques to circumvent, or attempt to circumvent, these restrictions is expressly prohibited.
-You shall not use any technical means to misrepresent its geographical location to access and use AtomOne’s Services from any restricted territory
+You shall not use any technical means to misrepresent its geographical location to access and use AtomOne’s Services from any Restricted Territory
    6. **Violation Consequences:** The operator reserves all rights to take action against any individual or entity violating, circumventing, or attempting to circumvent these restrictions, including but not limited to, legal action, temporary or permanent restriction of access to the Interface.

 2. **Integrity and Security:**